Bahrain, Abu Dhabi funds take full ownership of McLaren

-Bahrain's Mumtalakat and Abu Dhabi's CYVN Holdings took full ownership of McLaren Racing on Tuesday in a deal some media reports said valued the reigning Formula One champions at more than $4 billion.
+Bahrain's Mumtalakat and Abu Dhabi's CYVN Holdings took full ownership of McLaren Racing on Tuesday in a deal one informed source said valued the reigning Formula One world champions at $5 billion.

-No financial details were given in a McLaren Group statement confirming the purchase of all shares held by MSP Sports Capital, funds managed by O’Connor Capital Solutions, Ares Sports, Media and Entertainment funds and Caspian Funds.
+A McLaren Group statement confirmed the purchase of all shares held by MSP Sports Capital, funds managed by O’Connor Capital Solutions, Ares Sports, Media and Entertainment funds and Caspian Funds.

-Sky News earlier reported the sale of the 30 per cent stake would value the team at more than three billion pounds ($4.05 billion).
+Sky News, citing sources, earlier reported the sale of the 30 per cent stake would value the team at more than three billion pounds ($4.05 billion).

+One source with knowledge of the details suggested to Reuters the figure was $5 billion.

 Bahrain sovereign wealth fund Mumtalakat will remain the majority shareholder with CYVN, majority-owned by the government of Abu Dhabi, having a non-controlling stake.